 Commercial offshore wind energy development poses quite a riddle for the tug and barge industry.
 On one hand, offshore wind presents a great opportunity for creating more maritime industry jobs.
 Wind developers will need experienced mariners to safely transport enormous objects like wind towers and blades, while the maintenance of these projects requires expertise in operating safety in the marine environment.
 On the other hand, wind turbines may create a hazardous obstacle course for some of the most frequented tug and barge navigation routes.

-The Bureau of Ocean Energy Management has designated four Mid-Atlantic Wind Energy Areas—Outer Continental Shelf lease blocks slated for offshore wind development—located 12-20 miles offshore in New York, New Jersey, Delaware, Maryland and Virginia waters.
+The Bureau of Ocean Energy Management (BOEM) has designated four Mid-Atlantic Wind Energy Areas—Outer Continental Shelf lease blocks slated for offshore wind development—located 12-20 miles offshore in New York, New Jersey, Delaware, Maryland and Virginia waters.
 Each Wind Energy Area overlaps with traditional nearshore routes that are used primarily by tug and towing vessels.
-For example, as currently configured, the New Jersey Wind Energy Area presents a hazard to maritime safety by forcing vessels to transit up to 20 miles further offshore from their normal route—where weather and currents can threaten the safety of navigation.
+For example, as currently configured, the New Jersey Wind Energy Area would divert vessels up to 20 miles further offshore from their normal route—where weather and currents can threaten the safety of navigation.
 To better understand these implications of the wind energy areas to the shipping industry, BOEM, through the joint BOEM/NOAA MarineCadastre.gov project, is funding the development of Automatic Identification System (AIS) vessel tracking data.
 When collected over many months or years, AIS data can illustrate patterns of ocean use by large vessels and help ocean energy planners avoid areas that are likely to cause problems with shipping commerce.

 “In certain weather conditions, just one mile further offshore can change sea conditions drastically, putting towing vessels at greater risk and jeopardizing safe transit,” said John Harms, Manager for AWO’s Atlantic Region.
 “Forcing vessels to deviate from their optimal route will waste up to 100 gallons of fuel per hour, increase air emissions and add hours to transit times, increasing transportation costs and air pollution.”